davecurryco/mystic-spheres/Tortukal.md

 The harbor is protected by breakwaters that were built as part of the defenses of the ancient city.
 The breakwaters are arranged in three rows, each of which is comprised of several sections with gaps between them.
 Only the innermost row is visible above the surface and the sections mysteriously move over time.
 A ship that attempts to enter the harbor is likely to run aground on the breakwaters unless it is guided by someone who is intimately familiar with the harbor.
 Wise captains who know this wait outside the mouth of the harbor until a pilot ship comes out to guide their ship into port.

+### Surrounds

+Tortukal is bordered on the north by Beacon Ridge, which rises over 100 feet above the harbor.
+Beyond some plantations cleared here and there just outside the walls and a swamp on the northwest, the country quickly becomes dense jungle.
+This is the territory of the Tukumeltlapa tribe of the Quetalpa people.
+Their chief accepts tribute to allow the town to operate unmolested.
+Boatmen from the town trade game and other staples along the river, but the tribesmen do not suffer intruders on their territory.

+The current chief's grandfather, one Ompamatl, made the original treaty allowing Tortukal to be founded among the ruins, which the Tukumeltlapa shunned anyway.
+Ompamatl's expectation that the outlanders would be soon driven away by ghosts was disappointed, but he kept his pledge anyway.
+His forbearance, and that of his heirs, has been rewarded with prosperity for his tribe.

+**Chieftain:** Xoquima (M, 44, Quetalpa, chieftain, NG, Boredom, Condescending, Unkempt)
+_Xoquima has ruled as chief for six years.
+He is corpulent and unkempt, for all his finery of feathers, beads, gold, and jade.
+He has begun to measure himself unfavorably against the warlike deeds of his ancestors and he feels a sense of unease at how much Tortukal has grown.
+The feeling that he is not the chief his fathers were leads him to overcompensate and he frequently belittles his subordinates, which is particularly unwise with regards to his two counselors._

+**Spirit Counselor:** Quizlixca (M, 43, Quetalpa, master druid, LE, Power, Reflective, Plain)
+_Outwardly composed and analytical, Quizlixca seethes inwardly with a lust for personal power.
+He pursues ever greater mastery of the power of nature, not to benefit his tribe, but to dominate others.
+In secret, he has begun to revive ancient Quetalpa traditions -- rites that invoke dark spirits of nature at the cost of human sacrifice._

+**War Counselor:** Tlacatzin (M, 24, Quetalpa, hero, LE, Power, Reverant, Bulging)
+_Tlacatzin is muscular and pantherish.
+He is careful to follow the tabus of all the gods and spirits, but he has become contemptious of his chief and wouldn't half mind deposing him._

+**Trade Counselor:** Tecke (M, 27, Quetalpa, tribal warrior, LN, Greed, Informed, Curly)
+_It is possible that Tecke is a half-breed as his skin is darker than is usual with the Quetalpa and his hair is curly.
+However that may be, he is a shrewd negotiator and his network of informants ensures that he knows everthing that goes on in the tribe and much of what happens in Tortuakal.
+He exploits his influence to increase his personal wealth._

 ## Organizations

 ### Merchant's Guild

 **Boss:** Xiu Chui-Jiao (M, 57, Rakshasa, fiend, LE, Honor, Condescending, Sunburned)
 _A powerful, but seldom seen, figure in the town's affairs, Xiu appears as a rugged, handsome Juchen man of mature years.
 In truth, the leader of the Merchant's Guild is a **rakshasa**.
 He has a (literally) fiendish plan to suborn the town government to his will.
 As part of this scheme, he works behind the scenes to overturn Tortukal's "free shore" policy._

+**Enforcer:** Tu Djiao-Tsu (M, 61, Juchen, illusionist, N, Friendship, Brave, Wild)
+_As a young man, Djiao-Tsu was a marketplace trickster in Saojung.
+He traveled to Tolengul, where he learned the deeper secrets of illusion magic.
+There Xiu Chui-Jiao recruited him as a henchman.
+Djiao-Tsu is unaware of Chui-Jao's real nature.
+The rakshasa is secretly amused that an adept of illusion should himself be duped by a mere glamor, but he is also careful to limit his interactions with his henchmen so they will not see through his guise.
+For his part, Djiao-Tsu is well-liked among the merchants and is not afraid to confront anyone who acts against their interests.
+He still spends his free time dabbling with illusion.
+His disheveled appearance is usually the result of having recently come from some experiment._

 ### Racketeer's Syndicate